freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

     - can I delete/edit YOUR alert?
     - what happens if I try to hack the URL bar with non-ints?
         - if OK, try it without the int check in the delete_alert and edit_alert functions
- - Check that the tools page works (code moved but untested)
+ + Check that the tools page works (code moved but untested)
  - Test that length of the search isn't limited (length of what?
 The query or the number of results?)
  - Test that Univ. and other v's are fixed so they are only italicized when necessary
  - Ensure that the rabbit-mq, celery and solr will start up at reboot
  - Test whether q='' works
- - Test proper pluralization of results
+ + Test proper pluralization of results
  - Test with and without JS
  - Test where items are placed when they lack a date and date sorting is used
  - Is there a limit to the number of results?
 Do we handle it?
  - Does Piwik still work?
  - Do placeholders work in IE6-9?
- - How do we handle cases that lack dates?
  - Test that the various display logic still works for displaying the result meta data (exercise all the if/else statements)

 SOLR
  - Finish the configuration of solr in the installer
  + create database crawler to import entire thing into Solr
+ - Fix favorite creation
- - Fix alerts
+ - Fix placing searches from the profile pages
  + Fix pagination
  + Fix display of results
  - update all places that search can be performed in the project
     - RSS feeds
+        - Link in headers
+        - Link in alerts page
     - Alerts
         - There were X new results for your Alert.
 Here are the first 15.
         - TOC at top of alerts with HTML anchors.